ilrWebServices/drupal-dev-vm/README.md

     - Ruby
     - Memcached
     - Redis
+    - SQLite
     - XHProf, for profiling your code
+    - Blackfire, for profiling your code
     - XDebug, for debugging your code
     - Adminer, for accessing databases directly
     - Pimp my Log, for easy viewing of log files